Friday, December 14, 2007

 2. changing only dbid:

-% nid TARGET=SYS/oracle@test_db
+% nid TARGET=SYS/oracle@test_db3. changing both:

 % nid TARGET=SYS/oracle@test DBNAME=test_db